 |View of the Bugoye Health Center III in Kasase, Uganda and surrounding mountainous terrain|

-The Bugoye Integrated Community Case Management Initiative (BIMI) is a community-based clinical care program that developed as part of the collaboration between Bugoye Health Center III (BHC), Mbarara University of Science and Technology (MUST), and Massachusetts General Hospital (MGH).
-The BIMI program seeks to improve the health of rural communities in Bugoye sub-county through strengthening the local health system and innovating in community-based care.
+Initiated in 2012, the Bugoye Community Health Collaboration (BCHC) is a community-based care program that developed out of the partnership between Bugoye Health Center III (BHC), Mbarara University of Science and Technology (MUST), and Massachusetts General Hospital (MGH).
+In rural Bugoye, BCHC seeks to:

 - Improve the health of communities